Thread: Benrus WW2 Commemorative

 - Sep 2000

-Re: Benrus WW2 Commemorative (RE: doug sinclair)
+Re: Benrus WW2 Commemorative (By: doug sinclair)

 You could have an Ebauche Bettlach movement.
 They are kind of cheap tinny looking things, some pin lever, but actually work pretty well.
 Look like a jeweled Timex.